-5-azacytidine was first synthesized in 1963 as an effective anti-cancer agent for the treatment of leukemia.2-4 In 2004, the FDA approved the application of 5-azacytidine in treating myelodysplastic syndrome as the first drug effective in epigenetic therapy by inhibiting DNA methyltransferase.
-Furthermore, 5-azacytidine inhibits protein production by being incorporated into RNA and interrupting its performance.
-6,7 Although a few investigations have illustrated the effectiveness of experiments, 8,9 most clinical trials of the effects of 5azacytidine on solid tumors are disappointing.
-10 Due to its short half-life, 5-azacytidine is unable to permeate solid tumors and remain long enough to affect cancer cells.
-11 The primary reason for this is the deactivation of 5-azacytidine by chemical hydrolysis or enzymatic deamination which results in short plasma stability.
-12,13 A second reason is the need of particular variably expressed nucleoside transporters for cellular uptake.
+5-azacytidine was first synthesized in 19631 as an effective anti-cancer agent for the treatment of leukemia.2-4 In 2004, the FDA approved the application of 5-azacytidine in treating myelodysplastic syndrome as the first drug effective in epigenetic therapy by inhibiting DNA methyltransferase.5 Furthermore, 5-azacytidine inhibits protein production by being incorporated into RNA and interrupting its performance.^{6,7} Although a few investigations have illustrated the effectiveness of experiments,^{8,9} most clinical trials of the effects of 5azacytidine on solid tumors are disappointing.10 Due to its short half-life, 5-azacytidine is unable to permeate solid tumors and remain long enough to affect cancer cells.11 The primary reason for this is the deactivation of 5-azacytidine by chemical hydrolysis or enzymatic deamination which results in short plasma stability.^{12,13} A second reason is the need of particular variably expressed nucleoside transporters for cellular uptake.
 There are two main strategies to overcome these obstacles.
-The first is to change the drug structure by chemical reactions like esterification.
-15 Although this strategy shows good results, the drug approving procedure for new drugs is time- and cost-consuming.
+The first is to change the drug structure by chemical reactions like esterification.15 Although this strategy shows good results, the drug approving procedure for new drugs is time- and cost-consuming.
 The second strategy is to encapsulate 5-azacytidine in nanoparticles to protect it from enzymatic deamination.
-This concept also makes drug uptake independent of transporters by nanoparticle endocytosis into the targeted cells.
-16 Nanoparticulate carriers are introduced for passive drug targeting to tumor tissues through the enhanced permeability and retention (EPR) effect.
-17-19 EPR implies that nanoparticles tend to accumulate in tumor tissue much more than they do in normal tissue.
+This concept also makes drug uptake independent of transporters by nanoparticle endocytosis into the targeted cells.16 Nanoparticulate carriers are introduced for passive drug targeting to tumor tissues through the enhanced permeability and retention (EPR) effect.17-19 EPR implies that nanoparticles tend to accumulate in tumor tissue much more than they do in normal tissue.
 However, these explored nanoparticulate delivery systems demonstrate their own disadvantages.
-Commonly reported drawbacks of colloidal carriers such as liposomes, nanosponges, microemulsions nanoemulsions, polymeric nanoparticles, nanocapsules are burst drug release, physical and chemical instability during storage, 20-23 difficulty in industrial fabrication, the presence of organic solvents applied in the production of these systems, some limitations in polymer toxicity and many more too numerous to mention.
-All of these disadvantages suggest that these colloidal drug delivery systems are not perfect.
-Solid lipid nanoparticles (SLNs) were developed in the beginning of the 1990s as drug carriers proposing the superiorities of emulsions, liposomes, and polymeric nanoparticles.
-The solid lipid matrix is able to protect encapsulated drugs from chemical instability and offer sustaining drug release patterns compared with nanoemulsions.
-SLNs give stable nanosuspension for an extended period of time in comparison with liposomes.
-Furthermore, the SLNs are made of physiologically well-tolerated and generally recognized as safe (GRAS) excipients which reduce the cytotoxicity, leading to their wide variety of applications including dermal, oral, pulmonary, and intravenous use compared with polymeric nanoparticles.
-26,31 The greatest benefit of SLNs is the possibility of their industrial scale production.32-34
+Commonly reported drawbacks of colloidal carriers such as liposomes, nanosponges, microemulsions and nanoemulsions, polymeric nanoparticles, and nanocapsules are burst drug release, physical and chemical instability during storage,20-23 difficulty in industrial fabrication, the presence of organic solvents applied in the production of these systems, some limitations in polymer toxicity 24,25 and many more too

+Corresponding author: Hamed Hamishehkar, Tel: +98 41 33355965, Fax: +98 41 33346977, Email: Hamishehkarh@tbzmed.ac.ir [©]2016 The Authors.
+This is an Open Access article distributed under the terms of the Creative Commons Attribution (CC BY), which permits unrestricted use, distribution, and reproduction in any medium, as long as the original authors and source are cited.
+No permission is required from the authors or the publishers. numerous to mention.
+All of these disadvantages suggest that these colloidal drug delivery systems are not perfect.24 Solid lipid nanoparticles (SLNs) were developed in the beginning of the 1990s as drug carriers26 proposing the superiorities of emulsions, liposomes, and polymeric nanoparticles.
+The solid lipid matrix is able to protect encapsulated drugs from chemical instability and offer sustaining drug release patterns compared with nanoemulsions.^{27,28} SLNs give stable nanosuspension for an extended period of time in comparison with liposomes.^{29,30} Furthermore, the SLNs are made of physiologically well-tolerated and generally recognized as safe (GRAS) excipients which reduce the cytotoxicity, leading to their wide variety of applications including dermal, oral, pulmonary, and intravenous use compared with polymeric nanoparticles.^{26,31} The greatest benefit of SLNs is the possibility of their industrial scale production.32-34